Skip to content

 • Assign the layer to a mapping

-• Define the circles & lines parameters to suit
+• Define the circles, grid, and other parameters to suit

 Test pattern layer